Request for Proposals FAQs

 Our goal is to bring together presenters and participants of different identities, perspectives, and backgrounds from the expanded learning opportunities field.
 We welcome and encourage people who speak multiple languages to participate.

-We are seeking proposals that offer a high-quality and compelling virtual workshop (e.g. clarity of title, description, style, and delivery), conference alignment and relevance (with theme and event learning objectives), and racial equity alignment.
+We are seeking proposals that offer a high-quality and compelling workshops (e.g. clarity of title, description, style, and delivery), conference alignment and relevance (with theme and event learning objectives), and racial equity alignment.

 We will provide a balanced, diverse program including a majority of presenters identifying as Black, Indigenous, or People of Color and workshops from across Washington state, and an array of choices and topics for attendees with different roles and levels of experience and expertise.
 As an organization, we are exploring ways to break down barriers around language and are open to multilingual opportunities.
 English grammar is not part of our selection criteria.

-With this year’s theme of From Seedlings to Stardust, we are looking for workshop proposals that help leaders and youth within programs and systems to:
+With this year’s theme of Illuminating Becoming, we are looking for workshop proposals that help leaders and youth within programs and systems to:

 We look forward to reviewing your proposal and thank you for your commitment to the field!